When I was growing up, the first three things I remember hearing about Hawai’i were:

 “We found Lāhainā very much like all that we had ever heard of – Lāhainā.
 Its citizens hospitable, its streets, magazines of red dust, its taro patches green, its trees ambrosial, and its breezes refreshing.”

-Today, it’s hard to imagine Lāhainā with red-dirt streets.
-Let’s take a little journey back to the glory days of the famous West Side of Maui and the illustrious Lāhainā.
+It’s hard to imagine Lāhainā with red-dirt streets.
+Especially if you have ever spent time there before the fire.
+Let’s take a little journey back to the glory days of the famous West Side of Maui and the illustrious Lāhainā of old.

 Since 400AD, Lāhainā has been a powerful place during all 6 eras of Hawaiian history.